 The concept and role of corporate governance.
 Comparison of global governance systems.
 Distribution of power within firms, risk management, audit, global corporate governance.
 Sustainability and ethics as issues pertaining to good corporate governance.

-AF 4090 INTERNSHIP IN ACCOUNTING WITH FINANCE
+AF 4090 INTERNSHIP IN ACCOUNTING AND FINANCIAL MANAGEMENT

-Work-based experiential learning for accounting in organizations related to the industry.
-Students gain on-the-job experience and training as they learn to apply knowledge gained throughout the program to real life professional situations.
+Experiential learning in companies related to the industry.
+Students gain on-the-job experience and training as they learn to apply knowledge gained in the classroom to real life professional situations.